turingschool/curriculum/source/academy/assessments/scrabble_web.markdown

 Subjective evaluation will be made on your work/process according to the following criteria:

-### 1. Satisfactory Progress
+### 1. Analytic/Algorithmic Thinking

-* 4: Developer is able to skillfully move through their work at the pace of an experienced developer.
+* 4: Developer independently breaks complex processes into logical sequences of small steps and validates progress along the way
-* 3: Developer is able to smoothly move through work and make progress at the rate of a junior developer
+* 3: Developer breaks complex problems into small, digestible steps and executes them
-* 2: Developer hits slowdowns, but moves with the speed of an apprentice developer.
+* 2: Developer can execute an algorithm or plan given to them
-* 1: Developer struggles to make progress.
+* 1: Developer struggles to implement an algorithm or plan

 ### 2. Ruby Syntax & Standard Library